 Clinical Features of Early Onset Alzheimer’s

-Other Alzheimer’s test and research studies have discovered that in addition to EOAD exhibiting a stronger genetic predisposition, late onset Alzheimer’s may be acutely more sensitive to environmental factors, such as the person’s health, the person’s stress level, educational background and other lifestyle choices negatively impacting brain functioning.
+Alzheimer’s test research studies have discovered that EOAD exhibits… a stronger genetic predisposition.
+While late onset Alzheimer’s may be acutely more sensitive to environmental factors.

 Early Onset Alzheimer’s Symptoms

-Along with visuospatial difficulties, someone with EOAD may have problems with short-term memory loss, frequently misplacing items that are commonly used such as keys or cell phones and an inability to learn new tasks.
-You may provide a set of facts to an EOAD patient who cannot form a simple conclusion by analyzing and processing the facts.
-Sentences may become choppy and sometimes incomprehensible because the person suffering from EOAD cannot remember the words necessary to complete a thought.
+EOAD patient cannot form a simple conclusion by analyzing and processing the facts.
+Sentences may become choppy and sometimes incomprehensible.
+This is because the person suffering from EOAD cannot remember the words… necessary to complete a thought.

-Although you cannot do anything about your genetic make-up, you can eat healthy, exercise regularly, keep stress to a minimum in your life and stimulate your mind by socializing, playing games, taking classes and doing puzzles in your spare time.
-Maintaining an active, motivated, and engaged lifestyle appears to reduce the risk of developing both EOAD and LOAD.
+You cannot do anything about your genetic make-up.
+You can eat healthy.
+Exercise regularly.
+Keep stress to a minimum in your life.
+Stimulate your mind by… socializing, playing games, taking classes and doing puzzles in your spare time.
+Maintaining an active, motivated, and engaged lifestyle appears to… reduce the risk of developing both EOAD and LOAD.